PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the fallback layout-validation metadata boundary and then the high-rank BatchMatMul compression owner.
+The next characterized unit should audit the fallback high-rank BatchMatMul compression owner and its guarded reconciliation result.
 Any new mutation evidence must preserve the recursive fallback boundary, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.